Japanese cruiser Yahagi (1911): Service record

 Yahagi participated in World War I as part of Japan's contribution to the Allied war effort under the Anglo-Japanese Alliance.
 She was in the Japanese squadron which gave chase to the German East Asia Squadron led by Admiral Graf Maximilian von Spee in 1914.
 Hirado and Yahagi were in the Allied 2nd Southern Squadron led by the battleship Satsuma and commanded by Rear-Admiral Matsumura Tatsuo, patrolling the region around Sumatra unsuccessfully for the German cruiser Emden.

 From December 1914 to January 1915, Chikuma and Yahagi were assigned to patrols off the coast of northern Queensland, Australia.

 On 7 February 1917 the Imperial Japanese Navy formed the First Special Squadron which composed the cruisers Yahagi, Tsushima, Suma and Niitaka, together with the Second Destroyer Flotilla.
 This squadron was based at Singapore and commanded by Rear Admiral Kozaburo Oguri.
 On 26 March 1917, the British Admiralty further requested the deployment of Chikuma and Hirado to Australia and New Zealand to protect shipping against German commerce raiding operations.

-Yahagi and Suma were ordered to the Indian Ocean to continue cooperation with the British China Squadron, and with Tsushima and Niitaka proceeded to Mauritius.
+Yahagi and Suma were ordered to the Indian Ocean to continue cooperation with the British China Squadron, and Tsushima and Niitaka proceeded to Mauritius.
 Yahagi continued to patrol the eastern coasts of Australia and New Zealand from May to October 1917.
 Yahagi, the last ship deployed by Japan to defend Australia and New Zealand, sailed from Sydney back to Japan on 21 October 1918.

 The crew of Yahagi became stricken with influenza during the Great Influenza Epidemic of December 1918, and had to make an emergency port call at Manila harbor for 46 days, during which time 300 of her crew were incapacitated, and 48 died.
+A memorial at the burial site in 1938 still stands in Valenzuela still stands today.

 After the end of the war, Yahagi was assigned to patrol off the coast of eastern Russia to provide protection and support for supply convoys to Japanese ground forces in Siberia during Japan's Siberian Intervention against the Bolshevik Red Army.

 Afterwards, Yahagi was mostly assigned to guarding the southern approaches to Japan, and made frequent port calls to Manila and Macau.
 From 1923 to 1937, Yahagi was used for patrols in the inland waters of China, replacing the cruiser Tone as a station ship on the Yangtze River.

 After the start of the Second Sino-Japanese War in 1937, she was considered a reserve vessel and was used primarily as a moored training ship.
 Stricken from the navy list on 1 April 1940 and re-designated Hai Kan No.12 at the Etajima Imperial Japanese Naval Academy, she served as a barracks ship for submarine crews until 1943.
 The hulk was scrapped from 31 January 1947 to 8 July 1947.